sefirosweb/minecraftLegion/README.md

 Save patrol used for guard job (Must bee execute first: set start way)
 * set save patrol

-For set the way to the chest of equipment (Must bee execute first: set start way)
-* set save chest equipment

-For set the way to the chest of food & arrows (Must bee execute first: set start way)
-* set save chest food

-For set the way to the chest of deposit extra items (mob drops) (Must bee execute first: set start way)
-* set save chest deposit

 For set max distance for attack mobs or players
 * set distance 30